michaelliao/sinaweibopy/README.md

-# Sinaweibopy
+# snspy

-A stand-alone Python script which provides
+SNSPY is a stand-alone Python script which provides

 * OAuth2.0 authentication
 * API calling wrapper

+for any social network providers.

 http://michaelliao.github.com/sinaweibopy/

 Developed and mantained by Michael Liao.
 Please feel free to report bugs and